ospalh/anki-addons/pages/Add audio field.md

 </figure>
 At this point, a warning dialog may appear.
-If you are not sure about this, click “No”, sync changes from remote devices to this collecection and do the steps above again.
+If you are not sure about this, click “No”, sync changes from remote devices to this collection and do the steps above again.
 If you are sure, click “Yes”.